-The large star of Christmas lights that he almost didn't mount in his yard proved to be a beacon of hope.
+The large star of Christmas lights that he mounted in his yard proved to be a beacon of hope.

 "Maybe we should skip putting up the lights this year,” I told my kids over breakfast.

 “You have to put up the lights!” said Alysha.

 Easy for them to say.
 They weren’t the ones stringing 8,000 lights around our yard, and along the border of our seven-foot-tall Christmas star.
 We had a nice-sized property next to a state-owned game reserve.

 The lights did look stunning amid the backdrop of all that nature.
 That star could almost light the way to Bethlehem it was so big.
 But putting the lights up was exhausting and the electricity bill in January was out of sight.